Williloo/sus1531/README.md

 In iteration 2, we want to issue something that abstracts their user ID into the idea of a session - this way a single user can log in, log out, or maybe log in from multiple places at the same time.

 If you're not following the issue with the `userId`, imagine it like trying to board a plane flight but your boarding pass IS your passport.
-Your passport is a (effectively) a permanent thing - it is just "always you".
+Your passport is (effectively) a permanent thing - it is just "always you".
 That wouldn't allow staff to check if you should or shouldn't be on that plane, which is why airlines issue out boarding passes - to essentially grant you a "session" on a plane.
 And your boarding pass is linked to your passport.
 In this same way, a session is associated with an `userId`!

 #### How we adapt in Iteration 2 - User Sessions